scottie-l/reading-notes/reading-notes-301/class-02.md

 Mounting: When instance of component is being created and inserted into DOM, it occurs during Mounting phase.
 Constructor, static getDerivedStateFromProps, render, componentDidMount, and UNSAFE_componentWillMount occur in this order when mounting.

-Updating: Anytime component is updated, it's rerendered.
-These lifecycle events happen during updating in this order: static getDerivedStateFromProps, shouldComponentUpdate, render,getSnapshotBeforeUpdate, componentDidUpdate, UNSAFE_componentWillUpdate, UNSAFE_componentWillReceiveProps.
+Updating: Anytime component is updated, it's re-rendered.
+These lifecycle events happen during updating in this order: static getDerivedStateFromProps, shouldComponentUpdate, render, getSnapshotBeforeUpdate, componentDidUpdate, UNSAFE_componentWillUpdate, UNSAFE_componentWillReceiveProps.

 Unmounting: Final phase of lifecycle, if called, when a component is being removed from DOM. componentWillUnmount is the only lifecycle event during this phase.